coder/exectrace/README.md

 ## Usage

 exectrace exposes a minimal API surface.
-Call `exectrace.New(nil)` and then you can start `tracer.Read()`ing events from the returned `tracer`.
+Call `exectrace.New(nil)` and then you can start `tracer.Read()`ing events from the returned `Tracer`.

-It is important that you close the tracer to avoid leaking kernel resources, so we recommend implemeneting a simple signal handler like the one in this
+It is important that you close the tracer to avoid leaking kernel resources, so we recommend implementing a simple signal handler like the one in this
 example:

 ```go